 Tip #3: Highlight deals and savings

 One of the most common and popular holiday shopping emails is one promoting a special sale or deal.
 These emails are straightforward, focused, and should have a very clear call to action.
 By and large, these emails fall into the category of “image-only” emails, which is not an email design best practice.
-Image-only emails are problematic for a number of reasons: some people won’t be able to see an image-only email at all because of their email client settings (up to 43% of Gmail users view emails this way); image-only emails end up in spam folders; they aren’t mobile-optimized; and they may not get fully downloaded.
+Image-only emails are problematic for a number of reasons: some people won’t be able to see an image-only email at all because of their email client settings; image-only emails end up in spam folders; they aren’t mobile-optimized; and they may not get fully downloaded.
 (Read our full post on how to avoid the pitfalls of image only-email).

 Nonetheless, many major brands opt to take these risks in favor of designing a highly visual, image-heavy email announcing the seasons’s sales and discounts.
 Here’s an example from J. Crew, complete with an animated GIF countdown clock at the top and a tall image that makes up the full body of the email:

 Many retailers like J. Crew commonly send image-only emails.
 West Elm is another brand to often take this approach:

 Similarly, Casper, the mattress retailer, sent a fully illustrated email:

 This one from Bloomingdale’s is an image-only email, but it could have easily been designed with HTML background colors and bulletproof buttons in the BEE editor, as we’ve shown with previous examples:

 Design Takeaway: It’s true the image-only approach allows your design team maximum flexibility in customizing the look of your email, and the results can pay off.
 If you decide to go this route, make sure you have good reason: know your subscriber list and have a sense of the risk of how many readers may miss your message entirely.
 Test how the email appears across email clients.
 Be sure to have at least 500 characters of plain text, and use descriptive ALT text for all images.